tom-bjorkholm/edit-cfg-json/doc/detailed_design.md

   differ.
 - The UI packages pin the core with a compatible-release constraint and not with an exact one, so a core patch release does not strand them.
-- After Alpha (section 2.5) the core follows semantic versioning, a promise third-party backend authors need more than the in-house backends do.
+- From 0.1.0 (section 2.5) the core follows semantic versioning, a promise third-party backend authors need more than the in-house backends do.
 - `BuildSpec.package_folders` stays unset; the three `pyproject.toml` files are
   auto-discovered.